 Its mechanisms of action are different from that of existing antidepressants.
 While Agomelatine could primarily act via the melatonergic and serotonergic pathways, most antidepressants you see on the market act via monoaminergic (monoamine) mechanisms.
 [R]

 This difference in their working mechanisms is noteworthy.
-A report prepared by the European Medicines Agency (EMA) as well as a meta-analysis of 20 trials indicate that Agomelatine poses a relatively small risk of potential severe side effects as opposed to standard antidepressants.
+A report prepared by the European Medicines Agency (EMA) as well as a meta-analysis of 20 trials indicate that Agomelatine poses a relatively small risk of potentially severe side effects, as opposed to standard antidepressants.
 [R]

 Multiple large-scale, randomized clinical trials have been conducted on Agomelatine.
 This research chemical has also attracted numerous animal and cell-based studies.
 All these trials and studies have demonstrated that Agomelatine possesses enormous potential as an antidepressant.

-Ten placebo-controlled trials were conducted to investigate the short-term efficacy of Agomelatine in major depressive disorder in adults.
-At the end of the trials (over 6 or 8 weeks), Agomelatine had demonstrated potential significant efficacy in 6 out of the ten trials.
+Ten placebo-controlled trials were conducted to investigate the short-term efficacy of Agomelatine in major depressive disorder in adult subjects.
+At the end of the trials (over 6 or 8 weeks), Agomelatine demonstrated potential significant efficacy in 6 out of the ten trials.
 [R]

-A meta-analysis of 20 trials with more than 7,400 participants concluded that Agomelatine is a potential effective antidepressant with similar efficacy to standard antidepressants.
-The trial’s results also show that Agomelatine may pose a relatively small risk of sexual side effects.
+A meta-analysis of 20 trials with more than 7,400 participants concluded that Agomelatine is a potentially effective antidepressant with similar efficacy to standard antidepressants.
+The trials’ results also show that Agomelatine may pose a relatively small risk of sexual side effects.
 [R]

-Another placebo-controlled trial demonstrated that Agomelatine could potentially successfully prevented relapse in more than two-thirds (78%) of the patients.
-The incidence of relapse during the 6-month follow-up period was potentially a 22% and 47% for Agomelatine and placebo, respectively.
+Another placebo-controlled trial demonstrated that Agomelatine could potentially successfully prevent relapse in more than two-thirds (78%) of the patients.
+The incidence of relapse during the 6-month follow-up period was potentially 22% and 47% for Agomelatine and placebo, respectively.